Skip to main content

 There's also a psychological component here.
 Deferred maintenance compounds.
 The longer you wait, the more expensive it gets, and the more it affects your building's marketability.
 If you know the work needs to be done and you don't want to do it, that's a sell signal.

-The strategic insight here is to work backwards from your ideal exchange scenario.
+The strategic insight here is to work backwards from your ideal reinvestment scenario.
 If you've identified a replacement property or market that you want to move into, the optimal time to sell is when that target is available and priced attractively.
 Waiting for your current building to appreciate another 3% to 5% while your replacement property appreciates 8% to 10% is a losing trade.

 5. Rent Control Legislative Risk Is Increasing